BYLAWS OF THE METABOLOMICS SOCIETY, INC.

 7.8 Vacancies.
 The Members shall elect a successor if the office of the President, Treasurer or Secretary becomes vacant, and may elect a successor if any other office becomes vacant.
 Each such successor shall hold office for the unexpired term and in the case of the President, Treasurer or Secretary until his or her successor is elected, or until he or she sooner dies, resigns, is removed, or becomes disqualified.
 The Officers shall have all their powers notwithstanding the existence of one or more vacancies in their number.

 8.1 Election and Delegation.
 The Directors may elect or appoint one or more committees and ad hoc task groups as described herein.
+The immediate past President, immediate past Secretary and immediate past Treasurer of the Board are eligible to serve as voting members of committees and task groups.

 8.2 Committees.
-Generally.
-Committees may consist of Members who are Directors and Members who are not Directors.
+Generally, Committees may consist of Members who are Directors and Members who are not Directors.
 The Directors shall determine the make-up of each committee, term of membership, eligibility for reappointment, and committee chairs.
 All committees shall act through recommendations to the Board, and such recommendations shall take effect if approved by the Board.
 Unless the Directors otherwise determine, the Executive Committee shall have all of the powers of the Directors during intervals between meetings of the Board, except for the following powers:

 8.3 Committee Meetings.
 Unless the Directors otherwise determine, committee meetings shall be held at such places or via any technical means described in Article 5.9, and at such times as the chair of such committee shall determine.
 The provisions of Articles 5 and 6 regarding presence through communications equipment, notice of meetings, quorum, action by vote, and action by writing shall apply to committee meetings as nearly as may be, with the terms “committee” or “committee member(s)” substituted for “Board of Directors” or “Director(s).”
 The members of any committee shall remain in office at the pleasure of the Directors.